 The Behavioral Health Workforce Research Center (BHWRC) developed a workforce MDS for the broad field of behavioral health in 2015-2016.
 The following year, the MDS was tested and refined in specific populations of behavioral health workers, and an additional MDS was developed to collect workforce data at the organizational level.
-In 2017-2018, the BHWRC will determine how its individual-level and organizational-level workforce MDS work interrelates with other behavioral health data needs.The Center’s prior studies found that currently existing data sets lack the breadth and scope to encapsulate the entire behavioral health workforce.
+In 2017-2018, the BHWRC determined how its individual-level and organizational-level workforce MDS work interrelates with other behavioral health data needs.The Center’s prior studies found that currently existing data sets lack the breadth and scope to encapsulate the entire behavioral health workforce.

 Enumerating the supply of the myriad occupations that comprise the behavioral health workforce is an important step in workforce planning.
 Understanding each occupation’s distribution, work status, education, experience, specialties, practice setting, services provided, payment forms, and demographics would allow policy makers to craft precision interventions to remedy behavioral health care access issues.
 Collecting such granular data is difficult, particularly when those data are to be nationally-representative, current, and publicly available.
 Adoption of a uniform set of data elements for purposes of improved data quality and comparability is referred to as a Minimum Data Set (MDS).
 The purpose of this study is to determine whether the behavioral health workforce MDS developed in 2016 is feasible for licensing boards, professional organizations, and employers to utilize in practice.
 Findings can inform a strategy for collecting comprehensive, standardized data on the workforce across the country to achieve the goal of efficient workforce planning.